joinpursuit/AC_4_Web/units/react/lessons/redux_2/redux_2.md

 * constants
 * _helper_ functions: the new section.
 The function here will be discussed in the following sections.
 * reducers: we still have a single reducer.
 Now our initial state is the default value of an empty array of todos.
 The possible action types are `ADD_TODO` and `TOGGLE_COMPLETED`.
 Note that the reducer does _not_ change the state directly, but instead returns a new state.
 The `ADD_TODO` case creates a new todo array by copying all the existing todos (using the array spread operator), and adding the new one at the end.
 The `TOGGLE_COMPLETED` case create a new array in which all the todos but one will be the same.
 The todos with the relevant `id` will have a flipped `completed` field.
-When writing React code, this would usually be done by calling the spread operator on the `todo` object:
+This can be done by calling the spread operator on the `todo` object:

 ```js
 return { ...todo, completed: !todo.completed };
 ```

-Unfortunatelly, the spread operator is not yet natively supported in most browsers (the array spread operator _is_ supported, for the most part).
-When writing code that will run directly in the browser, we use a method called `Object.assign` that achieves the same result.

 * **action creators** - both action creators take arguments.
 The `toggleCompleted` action creator takes the `id` of the `todo` we want to toggle.
 The `addTodo` action creator takes the text of the `todo` we want to add, and returns an object with the propertyies::